port-labs/ocean/docs/framework-guides/docs/develop-an-integration/integration-configuration.md

 This section is used to specify the type of event listener the integration will use to receive events and resync requests from Port.

 <EventListenerTypesList/>

+To learn more about a specific event listener, click on its name in the list.